Skip to main content

 Brochettes

-Grilled meat skewers - beef, chicken, liver, or goat - seasoned with spicy marinade.
-Popular street food sold at roadside stands and maquis.
+Grilled meat skewers, usually beef, chicken, liver, or goat, rubbed with a spicy marinade.
+You will find them at roadside stands and maquis across the country.

 Poulet Télévise (Televised Chicken)